 Potential Side Effects

 Microcurrent generally should only feel like the pulsating contraction of your muscles—with a potential of a little buzzy, zing (nothing painful) here and there.
 However, Greenfield cautions that if your skin happens to be sensitive to the type of machine, "the experience can be an unpleasant one."
-Microcurrent is also not recommended for people in the first trimester of pregnancy or who have a pacemaker.
-It may also stimulate inflammation, so it might be best to avoid use during any major acne flare-up.
+Microcurrent is also not recommended for people who are pregnant or who have a pacemaker.

 Be gentle with your skin after the treatment.
 "Avoid any harsh rubbing or physically irritating it," Greenfield says.
 "Use only mild products and a lot of hydrating serums and moisturizers."
 It's also recommended to finish with a chemical-free sunscreen all over the face and neck.